Peter Howarth

-Peter Howarth (born 3 May 1960 in Blackpool, Lancashire, England) is an English musician, who is the lead singer of the English band The Hollies.
+Peter Howarth (born 3 May 1960) is an English musician, who is the current lead singer of the English band The Hollies.
 He also has a career as solo artist and used to be a backing singer.
 In 2014 he released the CD album Evermore featuring his acoustic version of "He Ain't Heavy - He's My Brother".

 Performing career

 Howarth has worked with many artists, including Cliff Richard and The Who, as a touring and session musician.

 Howarth played Roy Orbison in the musical Only The Lonely at London's Piccadilly and Whitehall Theatre's to critical acclaim.

 He later co-operated with a band called "Reflections of a Rock and Roll Tour" formed by Moody Blues drummer Gordy Marshall and Moody Blues/Hollies keyboard player Paul Bliss.

 In 2005, he replaced Carl Wayne as a vocalist in The Hollies.
 In 1999, Carl Wayne had stepped in when the band's original singer Allan Clarke retired.
 In addition to providing main vocals on the Hollies' classic hits in live shows, Howarth is well known for his solo acoustic versions of "Here I Go Again", the Bruce Springsteen song "Sandy", and "I Can't Tell the Bottom From the Top".
 In 2014 he performed "He Ain't Heavy - He's My Brother" at Goodison Park to mark 25 years since the football disaster in Hillsborough.

-In 2015 Howarth joined forces with Mick Wilson (former frontman of 10CC) and Pete Lincoln (frontman of The Sweet until May 2019) and together they became FRONTM3N.
-They tour showcasing songs of The Hollies, 10CC, The Sweet, Sir Cliff Richard and Roy Orbison, as well as their own original material.
+In 2015 Howarth joined forces with Mick Wilson (ex-10cc) and Pete Lincoln (then with The Sweet) and together they became FRONTM3N.
+They tour showcasing songs of The Hollies, 10cc, The Sweet, Cliff Richard and Roy Orbison, as well as their own original material.
 Their album, All For One, was released on CD and vinyl in 2019.